EU plans insolvency early warning alerts to cut banks' bad loans

 EU data shows corporate insolvencies spiked after the 2007-08 financial crisis and are still much higher than before, with half of new firms not surviving their first five years, pushing up unemployment rates in still weak economies.

 In a bid to tackle the problem, the Commission wants common EU rules to help troubled companies restructure their business and avoid bankruptcy, a draft law seen by Reuters said.
-This should also allow creditors to recover their loans more easily.
+This should also allow creditors to recover more easily their loans.

-In Western European countries, nearly 175,000 bankruptcies were recorded last year, up from 130,000 in 2007 before the financial crisis struck Europe, data from Creditreform, a consultancy, shows, with a steep rise in insolvencies mostly in southern European countries. (tmsnrt.rs/2dtNHd1)
+In Western European countries, nearly 175,000 bankruptcies were recorded last year, up from 130,000 in 2007 before the financial crisis struck Europe, data from Creditreform, a consultancy, shows.

 Meanwhile, banks' non-performing loans as a share of total loans grew threefold in Italy to almost 18 percent, the highest in the euro zone after Greece, nearly five times in Portugal and almost seven times in Spain between 2007 and 2015, World Bank data shows.

-In July, Italy's Banca Monte dei Paschi (BMPS.MI), the world's oldest bank, was forced to devise a rescue plan to sell some of its NPLs and raise capital to deal with the problem.
+In July, Italy's Banca Monte dei Paschi, the world's oldest, was forced to devise a rescue plan to sell some of its NPLs and raise capital to deal with the problem.

 EARLY WARNINGS